libin-codes/spotidex/README.md

 Spotidex runs on Linux, macOS, and Windows.
 Spotidex requires Python 3.8 or above.

-## Disclaimer !!!

-Spotidex uses YouTube as a source for music downloads.
-This method is used to avoid any issues related to downloading music from Spotify.

-Users are responsible for their actions and potential legal consequences.
-We do not support unauthorized downloading of copyrighted material and take no responsibility for user actions.

 ## License

 `spotidex` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.